angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 potential blue count for Force of Will and can be slow/not contribute to same turn wins when you need them.

+:card[Consider] is a new card for 2021 which has started to be incorporated into lists.
+It acts like a cantrip however it is more accurate to describe it as a *pile card* more than anything.
+If being run, it will be between 1 and 2 copies normally replacing some number of :card[Preordain].

 ### Deckbuilding Ratios

 Most lists run around eleven cantrip effects, not including free cycle effects